Corporate governance

 Nomination and Compensation Advisory Committee

-In order to increase the transparency and objectivity of functions related to nomination and compensation, we have established the Nomination and Compensation Advisory Committee, which is composed of independent outside directors, as an advisory body to the Board of Directors.
-In response to inquiries from the Board of Directors, the committee will report on proposals for the General Meeting of Shareholders regarding the appointment and dismissal of directors and Audit & Supervisory Board Member, the appointment and dismissal and position of executive officers with titles, as well as director compensation and revisions to the compensation system.
-The committee met a total of seven times in fiscal 2023.
+To enhance the transparency and objectivity of functions related to nominations and compensation, we have established a "Nomination and Compensation Advisory Committee," composed of independent outside directors, as an advisory body to Board of Directors.
+This committee provides recommendations to Board of Directors regarding proposals for the General Meeting of Shareholders concerning the appointment and dismissal of directors and Audit & Supervisory Board Member, the appointment and dismissal of executive officers and their positions, director compensation, and revisions to compensation system.

 |